Six wounded in knife attack at southern China rail station

 They neither identified the attacker nor gave a possible motive.

-Xinhua news agency said that the attacker had been hospitalised, and that police were not immediately able to identify him as he had no documents on him.
+Xinhua news agency said that the attacker had been hospitalized, and that police were not immediately able to identify him as he had no documents on him.

 State television said that reports police had picked up another suspect near the station were also wrong, and that a person who had been detained had nothing to do with the case.